tap349/tap349.github.io/_posts/2019-04-04-elixir-umbrella.md

 config :umbrella_app, foo: 123
 ```

-or else you'll this warning when compiling the project:
+or else you'll get this warning when compiling the project:

 ```
 You have configured application :umbrella_app in your configuration file,